Germany captain Alexandra Popp retires from national team – DW – 09/30/2024

 At club level, Popp's list of honors is much longer, starting with two Champions League titles with Wolfsburg — as well as one with her first team, FCR Duisburg, when the tournament was still called the UEFA Women's Cup.

 With Wolfsburg, she has also won seven Women's Bundesliga titles and 10 German Cups.
-Among her personal honors have been winning German Women's Footballer of the Year award three times in 2014, 2016, 2023.
+Among her personal honors have been winning German Women's Footballer of the Year award three times in 2014, 2016 and 2023.

 Final year of contract at Wolfsburg